Enhanced Oil Recovery

 During 2012 the company began to consolidate its asset base by divesting itself of non-core properties and concentrating on light oil resources development.
-The following year divestment activities were accelerated as Penn West conducted extensive asset sales in order to focus on three core areas, the Cardium, Viking and Slave Point areas.
+Divestment activities continued in the following two years as Penn West conducted extensive asset sales in order to focus on three core areas: the Cardium, Viking and Slave Point areas.

 Penn West is an environmental leader in site reclamation and environmental spending.
 The company is committed to identifying, evaluating and minimizing the environmental impacts in the communities where it operates, meeting or exceeding statutory and regulatory provisions, and communicating with stakeholders throughout the exploration, development, production and abandonment/reclamation phases.

 The company’s commitment encompasses many responsibilities, in particular conserving water and other resources, minimizing the production of waste, abandoning and reclaiming sites in a timely way, complying with environmental regulations, and improving environmental data tracking.

 Water is a major component in the drilling mud used in drilling wells, and in the preparation of wells for production.
 The Company aims to decrease the amount of water used in these activities by recycling water, and in the case of completions, by optimizing its activities to minimize water requirements.